oliverklee/ext-oelib/Documentation/Tutorial/UsingAndPersistingDomainModels/Index.rst

 Models
 """"""

-All models needto inherit from AbstractModel and be located in the Model/ directory of your extension.
+All models need to inherit from AbstractModel and be located in the Model/ directory of your extension.
 Have a look at the front-end user model in oelib as an example: